 My bicycle is resembling despair day by day.

-read full post››
+read full post››Recent Reading

 is A Handbook for Teaching English at Japanese Colleges and Universities.
 The book is a compilation work done by a man named Paul Wadden; is various journals written on experiences of Teaching English at Japanese Colleges through which experiences teachers from the U.S., England, Australia etc discuss informative strategies they attained through classrooms.
 There are several specific difficulties in relation to English classes in Japan.
 Some are because of educational system itself, such as "less communication with students" thanks to one class per week curricula.
 Others, peculiar to Japanese psyche, that is; wall of silence and nationwide low standard in regard to writing, speaking, and listening in English.